Tongva: Contemporary tribe

 The earliest ethnological surveys of the Christianized population of the San Gabriel area, who were then known by the Spanish as Gabrielino, were conducted in the mid-19th century.
 By this time, their pre-Christian religious beliefs and mythology were already fading.
-The Gabrieleño language was on the brink of extinction by 1900, so only fragmentary records of the indigenous language and culture of the Gabrieleño have been preserved.
+The Gabrieleño language was on the brink of extinction by 1900, so only fragmentary records of the Indigenous language and culture of the Gabrieleño have been preserved.
 Gabrieleño was one of the Cupan languages in the Takic language group, which is part of the Uto-Aztecan family of languages.
-It may be considered a dialect with Fernandeño, but it has not been a language of everyday conversation since the 1940s.
+It may be considered a dialect of Fernandeño, but it has not been a language of everyday conversation since the 1940s.
 The Gabrieleño people now speak English but a few are attempting to revive their language by using it in everyday conversation and ceremonial contexts.
-Presently, Gabrieleño is also being used in language revitalization classes and in some public discussion regarding religious and environmental issues.
+Presently, Gabrieleño is also being used in language revitalization classes and in some public discussions regarding religious and environmental issues.

 The library of Loyola Marymount University, located in Los Angeles (Westchester), has an extensive collection of archival materials related to the Tongva and their history.

 In the 21st century, an estimated 1,700 people self-identify as members of the Tongva or Gabrieleño tribe.
 In 1994, the state of California recognized the Gabrielino-Tongva Tribe (Tribu de Gabrieleño-Tongva) and the Fernandino-Tongva Tribe (Tribu de Fernandeño-Tongva), but neither has gained federal recognition.
 In 2013, it was reported that the four Tongva groups that have applied for federal recognition had over 3,900 members collectively.

 The Gabrieleño/Tongva people do not accept one organization or government as representing them.
-They have had strong internal disagreements about governance and their future, largely related to plans supported by some members to open a gaming casino on land that would be considered part of the Gabrieleño/Tongva's homeland.
-Gaming casinos have generated great revenues for many Native American tribes, but not all Tongva people believe the benefits outweigh negative aspects.
+They have had strong internal disagreements about governance and their future, largely related to plans supported by some members to open a gaming casino on land that would be considered part of the Gabrieleño/Tongva homeland.
+Gaming casinos have generated great revenues for many Native American tribes, but not all Tongva people believe the benefits outweigh the negative aspects.
 The Gabrielino/Tongva Tribe (sometimes called the "slash" group) and Gabrielino-Tongva Tribe (sometimes called the "hyphen" group) are the two primary factions advocating a casino for the Tongva nation, with sharing of revenues by all the people.
 The Gabrielino Tribal Council of San Gabriel, now known as the Kizh Nation (Gabrieleño Band of Mission Indians), claims that it does not support gaming.
-The Gabrieleno Tongva San Gabriel Band of Mission Indians also does not support gambling and has been operating and meeting in the city of San Gabriel for over a hundred years.
+The Gabrielino Tongva San Gabriel Band of Mission Indians also does not support gambling and has been operating and meeting in the city of San Gabriel for over a hundred years.
 None of these organizations is recognized as a tribe by the federal government.